loranger32/yocm/README.md

 **required**

-- The following environments variables are assumed to be set :
+- The following environments variables MUST be set :

-  - `DATABASE_URL` with info on how to connect to your PostgreSQL DB.
-For instance, when using MD5 / scram-sha-256 authentication, provide the following (plain text) : `DATABASE_URL="postgres://username:password@localhost/database_name"`

   - `CBE_WEBSITE_LOGIN` and `CBE_WEBSITE_PASSWORD` which are your credentials for the [website of the CrossRoads Bank for Enterprises (CBE)](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/cbe-open-data).
 It will be used to ease the setup of the required CBE data into your local Database.

-**Optional**

   - **GUI** : `SESSION_SECRET` must be a string of at least 64 bytes and should be randomly generated.
   More info in the [Roda::RodaPlugins::Session documentation](http://roda.jeremyevans.net/rdoc/classes/Roda/RodaPlugins/Sessions.html).
 It is used by the GUI only.
   You can generate such a string by issuing the following command in a terminal at the root of the project : `rake random`

+**Optional**

+  - `BASE_DB_PATH` which must be an absolute path to an existing directory where you want to store your production and development DB.
+If the variable is not set, these 2 DB's are created inside the `db` directory (and are ignored by git due to the .gitignore file).

   - `DB_BACKUP_DIR` an absolute path to your backup directory (without the trailing slash).
 Used by the `rake db:backup` command.

-  - In order to run the test, you'll need to create two additional databases, and you should also set the following environment variables :

-    - `TEST_DATABASE_URL="postgres://username:password@localhost/test_database_name`
-    - `DUMMY_DATABASE_URL="postgres://username:password@localhost/your_dummy_db_name"`

-  - You can also use a development DB if you want to play with the engine without affecting your production data.
-  For this, create the development database, and set the following environment variable: `DEV_DATABASE_URL="postgres://username:password@localhost/dev_database_name`

 **Use an .env file**